Blumira/AWShim/README.md

 * Cloudtrail to cloudwatch role
 * VPC to Cloudwatch role

-All resources will be namespaced by your specified input to more easily find what is being created.
+All resources will be namespaced by a unique epoch date/time to more easily find what is being created.